Pressure Transmitters: Increasing Efficiency and Safety

 The transmitter will send an analog signal to the VFD to modulate the blower to the static pressure within the duct system.
 When more dampers close, the static pressure increases.
 Therefore, the blower will lower its rpm to maintain an efficient system pressure.
 This dramatically reduces the power consumed, easily seen on systems running several hours each day.

 Increase safety in hazardous environments

 This application sends a signal to a PLC for pulse valve control.
 Regulations have gotten more strict than they typically were regarding the use of explosion-proof or intrinsically safe devices in these applications.
-Dwyer's new 3100 Series DP pressure transmitter has been ideal for this application.
+Dwyer's Series 3100 Differential Pressure Transmitter has been ideal for this application.
 It's standard explosion proof for Class 1, Div.
 1 and offers a more cost-effective solution than comparable products.
-The 3100 Series internally allows for an analog output to a PLC as well as another remote display.
-This can make it easier to read the DP in a reachable location on a large collector rather than the top of the collector.
+The Series 3100 internally allows for an analog output to a PLC as well as another remote display.
+This can make it easier to read the differential pressure in a reachable location on a large collector rather than the top of the collector.
 The signal can then be sent outside of the hazardous location to a PLC panel.
-If the collection is a non-hazardous location, a DP transmitter such as the 616W or MS may be used as discussed earlier when dealing with static pressure.
+If the collection is a n on-hazardous location, a differential pressure transmitter such as the 616W, MS, or MS2 may be used as discussed earlier when dealing with static pressure.

 Rising energy prices and stricter agency regulations are increasing the use of pressure transmitters.
 Both require high accuracy, low cost solutions.